hvanmegen/mopi/README.md

 ## Note about this version
 I have been given permission from Mr. Williams himself to have published this on my own website, but I would like to keep it on Github for now because I don't want my webserver to receive Reddit's Hug Of Death in case this explodes.
-(Please pardon my hubris in my enthusiasm for coming up with some questions that have already been deleted from the repository (see the commit history) I have refrained from re-building the repository.. do with them as you please)